 Halloween poses a number of health and welfare risks to dogs, from eating foods that can be toxic to man's best friend, such as chocolate and some sweets, to being scared by trick or treaters and children in costumes.

 If available in large quantities, some dogs may gorge themselves on sugary sweets kept aside for, or collected by, trick or treaters.
-After eating lots of sugar, or even lots of fat, dogs can develop pancreatitis (an inflammation of the pancreas), which may cause them to be off their food, develop vomiting, diarrhoea, lethargy and go into organ failure.
+After eating lots of sugar, or even lots of fat, dogs can develop pancreatitis (an inflammation of the pancreas), which may cause them to be off their food, be sick, have an upset stomach, become tired or go into organ failure.

 Some sugar-free sweets and chewing gums contain an artificial sweetener called xylitol, which can be very poisonous to dogs.
 Xylitol is more commonly found in food products in America, but is beginning to appear in sugar-free products in the UK as well.
 Xylitol can cause an otherwise healthy dog's blood sugar level to drop to dangerous levels and can also cause liver failure.

-If eaten, sweet wrappers, lollipop sticks, food containers/boxes, or even small parts from a Halloween costume can all cause an obstruction in your dog's gut.
-This can be very dangerous and may require surgical intervention.
-Signs of an obstruction may include your dog being off their food, vomiting, lethargy and not defecating or finding it difficult to defecate.
+If eaten, sweet wrappers, lollipop sticks, food containers/boxes, or even small parts from Halloween costumes or decorations can all cause a blockage in your dog's throat, stomach or gut.
+This can be very dangerous and may require surgery.
+Signs of a blockage can include your dog being off their food, being sick, tiredness or finding it difficult to poo.

 What to do if your dog has eaten something it shouldn't